Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Proposed Successive Bayesian Reconstructor

-In each pilot timeslot, $M$ flexible antennas move positions and measure channels, thus the channel estimation of \acp{fas} is similar to a successive sampling process.
+In each pilot timeslot, $M$ fluid antennas can move positions and measure channels, thus the channel estimation of \acp{fas} is similar to a successive sampling process.
 Since the port spacing is very short, the \ac{fas} channels are strongly correlated.
-These features inspire us to recover $\bf h$ through Bayesian regression.
-To reconstruct \ac{fas} channels via kernel-based sampling and regression, we model $\bf h$ as a sample of Gaussian process ${\mathcal{GP}}\left({\bf 0}_N, {\bm \Sigma}\right)$.
-In particular, semidefinite Hermitian matrix ${\bm \Sigma}\in{\mathbb C}^{N\times N}$ is called the kernel\footnote{The selection of kernel ${\bm \Sigma}$ will be introduced in Subsection \ref{subsec:Kernel}.}, which characterizes (but does not need to be) the prior covariance of $\bf h$.
-For better understanding, here we plot the flowchart of the proposed S-BAR in Fig. \ref{img:Illustration}, and the pseudo-code of S-BAR is summarized in {\bf Algorithm \ref{alg:SBAR}}.
-For clarity, the algorithmic principle of S-BAR is firstly introduced as follows.
+These features inspire us to recover $\bf h$ through optimizing the reconstructor $\hat{\bf h}$ and the switch matrix $\bf S$ jointly, which can be formulated as